Shrimp Chow Mein Noodles

 - ½ cup moong bean sprouts

-Now add the cooked noodles and the sauce mixture that we made earlier and toss well using 2 large spoons, large chopsticks, or a pair of tongs.
+Now add the cooked noodles and the sauce mixture we made earlier and toss well using 2 large spoons, large chopsticks, or a pair of tongs.

 Check for salt and add more if needed.

-Garnish with green onions and toasted sesame seeds and serve hot.
+Garnish with green onions and toasted sesame seeds, and serve hot.

 Pro Tips By Neha